What is tampico, and why is it better for bike cleaning brushes?

 What is a service course? / What does service course mean?

-This used to be one of our biggest search terms back when the Service Course started as a blog.
+This used to be one of our biggest search terms back when the Service Course started as a blog in 2005.
 It's tricky, because while the term sounds like English, it isn't.
 "Course" in this context is the French term for "race," and the term service course essentially translates to "race support."
 It's used to refer to the facility where pro cycling teams are headquartered.
 A team's service course will typically have storage and service areas for bikes and equipment that isn't currently deployed at the races as well as spares, an area for the team's vehicles, offices, and sometimes a kitchenette and guestroom or two for when staff have to pull long hours getting things ready for the season.

-The site was originally called the Service Course back in 2005 because we wanted it to be a sort of multipurpose facility in its own right: a place to talk about what we wanted to talk about in cycling, a billboard for some freelance work, maybe a spot to sell some products later, maybe turn it into something bigger.
+The site was originally called the Service Course because we wanted it to be a sort of multipurpose facility in its own right: a place to talk about what we wanted to talk about in cycling, a billboard for some freelance work, maybe a spot to sell some products later, maybe turn it into something bigger.
 When we started, it was a relatively unique name.
 Quite a few other Service Courses have sprouted up since.
 We all get along.

 Can you fix my bike?